 Guinea pig feeding basics

-Before diving into the vegetable food lists, its useful to ensure you are already familiar with the basic dietary needs of your guinea pigs.
+Before diving into the vegetable food lists, it’s useful to ensure you are already familiar with the basic dietary needs of your guinea pigs.
 A guinea pigs diet should consist of unlimited Hay, grass, dry pellets, green stuff and unlimited water.

-The hay should ideally be grass hay, hay is the best way for your guinea pigs to wear their teeth down and keep their digestive systems running smoothly.
+The hay should ideally be grass hay is the best way for your guinea pigs to wear their teeth down and keep their digestive systems running smoothly.
 Since guinea pigs love to roll, chew, sleep and play in their hay it can get rather dirty!
-Guinea pigs refuse to eat soiled hay so we like to provide cheaper hay for lying and playing in, and the more expensive Timothy Grass Hay for them to eat.
+Guinea pigs refuse to eat soiled hay so we like to provide cheaper hay for lying and playing in, and the more expensive Timothy Hay for them to eat.
 Placing the hay into hay racks or fun containers is great for keeping it off the floor.

 Outside piggies have plenty of grass available so this one isn’t really an issue.
 If you (like us) keep your guinea pigs indoors then keeping an area of your lawn overgrown and cutting some each day with scissors is a great way to keep your indoor guinea pig their grass fix!

-Dry pellets are required to provide balanced nutrition but be sure you are using pellets intending for guinea pigs and not rabbits.
+Dry pellets are required to provide balanced nutrition but are sure you are using pellets intended for guinea pigs and not rabbits.
 Rabbits have different nutritional needs and so are not suitable for your guinea pigs.
 Ensure you do your research on their pellets as some are too high in calcium and can lead to kidney and bladder stones.
 We have used these ones for all our adult guinea pigs and we have never had a problem.